Ringworm in Dogs

 Ringworm is highly contagious and can infect dogs, cats, and yes, humans too!
 So it is important to be aware of the causes, signs and know the treatments for ringworm.

-Causes of Ringworm in Dogs
+Causes of Canine Ringworm

 Where does ringworm come from?
 There are several different fungi which can cause ringworm.
 And although it seems to be most prevalent in hot humid climates, symptoms usually appear in the fall and winter months.